samzhab/get-my-news/README.md

 * ruby interpreter (2.0+)
 * required gems (see Gemfile)
 * linux terminal
+* newsapi Key (get one from https://newsapi.org)
+* mercury apiKey (get one from https://mercury.postlight.com)

 Current State:
 * gets top-headlines or everything
 * saves result locally as pdf format

+Modules and APIs involved in this project:
+* newsapi
+* locate-ip api
+* mercury api

 Features to add [coming soon...]
 * add sortBy to queries